aquabubu/home/_posts/2014-09-10-A-trip-to-Bangkok-Part-1.md

 Located next to the waterfront, Wat Arun truly becomes one of the great attractions in the capital, which allows you to have a marvelous sightseeing.
 It is a symbol of Bangkok tourism with very special Thai-style architecture.
 {: style="text-align: justify;"}

-This is the first part of the trip and the rest will be posted here.
+This is the first part of the trip and the rest will be posted <a href="http://aquabubu.com/travel/A-trip-to-Bangkok-Part-2/" target="_blank">here </a>.